 There are five important stages in a machine's life cycle that can be enhanced through predictive monitoring and maintenance.

-Normal operations: Many machines have difficult-to-access performance data (unless you pay the machine builder to provide it).
+Many machines have difficult-to-access performance data (unless you pay the machine builder to provide it).
 Sensing technologies offer an easy add-on that allows tracking of machine efficiency by recording cycle counts, average daily cycle, and cylinder pressure.
-These values can be used to ensure equipment is run as intended, calculate overall equipment effectiveness, production rates, and down time.
+These values can be used to ensure equipment is run as intended and calculate overall equipment effectiveness, production rates, and downtime.

 For more information, contact www.bimba.com.